Putting Your Garden to Bed

 Flowering shrubs fall into two basic categories:

 1. Shrubs that bloom on previous year's wood.
 These are spring bloomers whose buds are set the year before.
 NEVER prune these in the fall as you will prune off next year's flower buds.
-Examples are Azaleas and Lilacs.
+Examples are azaleas, lilacs, rhododendrons, and Fothergilla.

 2. Shrubs that bloom on current year's wood.
-These are summer and fallbloomers.
+These are summer and fall bloomers.
 Even though it may not hurt them to be cut back in the fall, I usually wait to do so until spring so as to leave some more winter structure in the garden.
+Examples include butterfly bushes, St. Johnswort (Hypericum), Abelia, and rose of Sharon.

-Hydrangea is a complex category.
+Hydrangeas are a complex category.
 The blue and pink snowball types (Hydrangea macrophylla) should be left alone and possibly even wrapped if they are in an exposed spot.
-They bloom off of last year's wood and are only hardy to zone 6.
+The older varieties bloom off of last year's wood.
+Newer repeat blooming varieties bloom on old wood and new wood.
+Wait to prune them until mid-spring.
 Even though they look pretty dead by November, leave them alone!
-‘Annabelle’ Hydrangeas (H. arborescens) and P.G.
-Hydrangeas (the tree Hydrangeas) are hardy to zone 3 and bloom off of current year's wood.
-They are left up all winter and cut back hard in the spring.
+Smooth hydrangeas (H. arborescens) and panicle hydrangeas (the tree hydrangeas) bloom off of current year's wood.
+They are left up all winter and pruned in the spring.
+Oakleaf hydrangeas (H. quercifolia) set up their buds on the tips of this year’s wood.
+Do not prune them in the fall.

 ROSES

 I treat roses like flowering shrubs and leave them alone, cutting off only the wildest shoots, saving the heavy pruning and shaping until spring.
-In late fall, just before the ground freezes, HILL UP COMPOST AROUND THE BASE OF THE ROSES to about 12".
-This protective measure assures that even if the tops of the roses die down in an extremely cold winter, the plant beneath the hill of soil will still be alive in the spring.
-This is not necessary for Rugosa roses and their hybrids as they are very hardy.
+In late fall, just before the ground freezes, HILL UP SOIL OR COMPOST AROUND THE BASE OF THE ROSES to about 12-18".
+This protective measure assures that even if the tops of the roses die down in an extremely cold winter, the plant beneath the hill will still be alive in the spring.
+This is not necessary for any roses that you have had in your garden and have proven winter hardy.
+It is especially recommended for newly installed roses until you see how they perform for you.

 ANTI-DESICCANT SPRAYS